Characterizing the delocalized-localized Anderson phase transition based on the system's response to boundary conditions: Method and models

-We also use the notion of single-particle overlap, which is the overlap between corresponding single-particle eigenstates of the Hamiltonian with PBC and with APBC.
-To calculate it, we dot product the single-particle eigenstate $\psi_{n}^{\text{APBC}(n)}$ with the corresponding eigenstate $\psi_{n}^{\text{PBC}(n)}$ for specific $n$th level.
+We also use the notion of the single-particle overlap, which is the overlap between corresponding single-particle eigenstates of the Hamiltonian with PBC and with APBC.
+To calculate it, we dot product the single-particle eigenstate $\psi_{n}^{\text{APBC}}$ with the corresponding eigenstate $\psi_{n}^{\text{PBC}}$ for specific $n$th level.
 We consider only its absolute values:

-We also note that there are randomness in the AA and RD models, and thus we take disorder average of the above mentioned GSO and SPO over different random realizations.
+We note that there is randomness in the AA and RD models, and thus we take the disorder average of the above-mentioned GSO and SPO over different random realizations to obtain their mean values.